neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Http.rst

 -------

 In the PSR-7 specification, a distinction is made between two different types of requests - incoming (``ServerRequest``) and outgoing (``Request``).
-Whenever you want to make an outgoing request, you can easily use for example Guzzle's ``Request`` class constructor with the respective arguments for method, uri, etc. and then pass that to e.g. a PSR-18 Http Client implementation.
+Whenever you want to make an outgoing request, you can easily use the Guzzle ``Request`` class constructor for example with the respective arguments for method, uri, etc. and then pass that to e.g. a PSR-18
+Http Client implementation.
 On the other side the incoming request is something you should never try to create an instance of yourself, as it is provided by the framework.
-In theory, you could also call inject the ``ServerRequestFactory::createServerRequest`` or Guzzle's ``ServerRequest::fromGlobals()`` convenience method, but this does not have any relation to the current request object handled by the framework.
+In theory, you could also call the ``ServerRequestFactory::createServerRequest`` or the Guzzle ``ServerRequest::fromGlobals()`` convenience method, but this does not have any relation to the current request object handled by the framework.
 It will not have any of the processing from components applied and might therefore lead to unexpected results, like the trusted proxy headers ``X-Forwarded-*`` not being applied and the ``ServerRequest`` providing wrong protocol, host or client IP address.